AdobeDocs/campaign-standard.en/help/sending/using/managing-typologies.md

 >[!NOTE]
 >
->Each message can only be assigned a single typology.
+>Each message or message template can only be assigned a single typology.

-1. To link a typology to a message, access the message properties, then select the **[!UICONTROL Advanced parameters]** section.
+To link a typology to a message follow these steps:

+1. Access the message properties.
+Note that message templates are accessible from the **[!UICONTROL Resources]** > **[!UICONTROL Templates]** navigation menu.

+1. In the **[!UICONTROL Advanced parameters]** > **[!UICONTROL]** section, select the typology to link to the message.

+   >[!NOTE]
+   >
+   >By default, a default typology is linked to all messages.

    ![](assets/typology_message.png)

-1. By default, the out-of-the-box typology is linked to all messages.
-Select the typology of your choice from the list, then confirm.
+1. Click **[!UICONTROL Confirm]**.

-The selected typology is now associated with the message.
+   The selected typology is now linked to the message.
 All its associated typology rules will be executed to check the message validity.